Mr. Manuchehr Khosrodad - Iran Human Rights Memorial

 Arrest and detention

 Based on the official communiqué, the defendant was arrested by “Islamic armed forces.”
-However, information from reliable sources suggest that he voluntarily surrendered himself to the authorities.
+However, the available information suggests that he voluntarily surrendered himself to the authorities.

 Trial

 The Ayandegan report mentioned that the Extraordinary Islamic Revolutionary Tribunal held a session at Alavi High School # 2 [Refah High School], which lasted 10 hours.
 Based on the report, this Extraordinary Tribunal was ordered to form two days before it took session at the high school.
-Major General Khosrodad and the other three defendants were said to be the first group of criminals tried after the success of the Revolution five days before.
-The details and conditions of the tribunal remain unknown.
+Major General Khosrodad and the other three defendants were said to be the first group of officials tried after the success of the Revolution five days before.
+No other information is available on the court session.

 Charges